Student Responsibility Statement

 Crime Awareness and Campus Security: The Jeanne Clery Act

 A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health, safety, and security committee.
-Please direct all such requests to the director of human resources/college-wide safety at 716.338.1035.
+Please direct all such requests to the campus security consultant at 716.338.1015.
 Information can also be obtained at http://www.sunyjcc.edu/safety or http://ope.ed.gov/security/.

-Students and employees should report any crime or potential criminal action immediately to the appropriate police agency directly or to the director of human resources/college-wide safety.
-These police agencies will notify immediately the director of human resources/college-wide safety of any occurrences of violent crimes for which timely notice to the campus community is necessary.
-Other crimes will be reported on a regular basis to the director of human resources/college-wide safety for compilation in the annual report.
+Students and employees should report any crime or potential criminal action immediately to the appropriate police agency directly or to the campus security consultant.
+These police agencies will notify immediately the campus security consultant of any occurrences of violent crimes for which timely notice to the campus community is necessary.
+Other crimes will be reported on a regular basis to the campus security consultant for compilation in the annual report.
 JCC encourages accurate and prompt reporting of all crimes or suspected criminal activity.
-Reports may be made anonymously via the web by going to the Silent Witness page or contacting the director of human resources/college-wide safety.
+Reports may be made anonymously via the web by going to the Silent Witness page or contacting the campus security consultant.

 College should be a place which encourages dialogue and even differences, and teaches people how to live in a world where everyone is not alike and everyone does not agree.
 JCC is a place where it is okay to have strong opinions on an issue and to express them, yet we must remember that others whose opinions differ from ours have the same rights.
 For healthy dialogue to occur, the college must be a safe place for people to express their ideas.
 Thus, JCC will not tolerate verbal or physical harassment of those whose beliefs or behaviors differ from others.
 Students violating the college’s conduct code will be subject to the sanctions outlined in the student constitution, and to public laws, where appropriate.
 Our aim as adults should be to understand and accept others, as we wish to be understood and accepted ourselves, but at the very least, we must be willing to respect people’s rights to be different.
 Perhaps the most productive thing we can do is listen - truly listen - to each other and treat each other with respect.
 Throughout the academic year, students are expected to display maturity and use good judgment in their words and actions.
 Working together, we can create a positive atmosphere in which all can learn and grow.